docker/docs/ee/supported-platforms.md

 > Refer to the [Compatibility Matrix](https://success.docker.com/article/compatibility-matrix) for the latest list of supported platforms.
 {: .important}

-## Docker Enterprise tiers
+## Docker Enterprise Products

 {% include docker_ee.md %}

 > Note
 >
-> Starting with Docker Enterprise 2.1, Docker Enterprise - Basic, Docker Enterprise - Standard,
+> Starting with Docker Enterprise 2.1, Docker Enterprise - Basic is now Docker Engine - Enterprise and, Docker Enterprise - Standard,
 > and Docker Enterprise - Advanced are all now called Docker Enterprise.

-### Docker Engine - Enterprise
+### Docker Enterprise

-With Docker Enterprise, you can deploy Docker Engine - Enterprise to manage your container workloads in a flexible way.
+With Docker Enterprise, you manage your container workloads in a flexible way.
 You can manage workloads on Windows, Linux, on site, or on the cloud.

 Docker Enterprise has private image management, integrated image signing policies, and cluster management with support for Kubernetes and Swarm orchestrators.
 It allows you to implement